pchernikhowsky/RPi_RTC_Interface/README.md

 ### Hardware Construction and Setup

 The PCB is designed to mount on any RaspBerry Pi Model A+/B+ or later (i.e., any Pi with the 40 pin expansion connecter).
+While the PCB conforms to the Pi HAT [physical specification](https://github.com/raspberrypi/hats/blob/master/hat-board-mechanical.pdf) there is no EEPROM for full autoconfiguration.
+As such, this project does not claim 100% compatibility with the Pi HAT specification.

 The schematic and PCB layout were designed using [KiCad 8.0](https://www.kicad.org/).
 A full hardware design including [schematic](schematic.pdf) and [PCB layout](RPi_RTC_Interface_model.jpg) in KiCad format are provided.
 I order my PCBs from [JLCPCB](https://jlcpcb.com/) and parts from [DigiKey](https://digikey.com), but feel free to use your preferred vendors.

-Following are unpopulated and populated photos of the front and rear PCB.
+Following are unpopulated and populated photos of the front and rear of the PCB.
 <p align="center">
   <img src="PCB_front.jpg" alt="PCB front view"/>
   <img src="PCB_rear.jpg" alt="PCB read view"/>